 In summary, quoting Damasio.
 "We are not thinking beings that feel; we are feeling beings that think."

 The Purpose of Emotion

 The purpose of these feelings that we call emotions isn't just a motivator for our current behaviour but also future behaviour.

 To explain this, I will use the typical example of meeting a bear in the woods.

 So you're going for a walk in the woods, and you encounter a bear.
 When you see the bear, you turn round and run away.
-I'm not sure exactly the right strategy when encountering a bear, but I expect that is a typical response.
+I'm not sure exactly what the right strategy is when encountering a bear, but I expect that is a typical response.